Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: The DQF approach

-The last part of the lemma provides an explanation for the empirical observation that the DQF being small (almost flat) for small values of $\delta$ is one of the important visual indicators for anchor points that correspond to an anomalous point.
-One of the situations in which this is of particular interest is when the anchor point $x$ is chosen as the midpoint between two observations - see Lemma~\ref{DQF-atzero2}, where this case is considered in a multivariate situation.
+Figure~\ref{fig:geom-illustr} illustrates the assertions of the lemma geometrically for the case $G = U[0,1]$.
+In brief, without any other flat parts of $F$ except for a flat part containing $x$ (that is, a zero-interval), all the intervals $[a_{x,\delta},b_{x,\delta}]$ can be constructed either as sublevel sets of $d_x(s)$ (see Figure~\ref{fig:geom-illustr}, panel (b)), or, alternatively, they can be obtained as pre-images under $F$ of intervals with midpoint $F(x)$ grown until the $G$-measure (length, for $G=U[0,1])$) of the pre-image equals $\delta$ (see Figure~\ref{fig:geom-illustr}, panel (a)).
+Note that the asserted median property immediately follows from $F(x)$ being the midpoint of the image of $[a_{x,\delta},b_{x,\delta}]$ under $F$.
+The value $\delta_x^*$ is the $G$-measure of the largest of the intervals $[a_{x,\delta}, b_{x,\delta}]$, and this largest interval is of the form implied by (\ref{delta-star}), that is, $[s_*, F^-(2F(x))]$ for $F(x) \le 1/2$ and $[F^+(2F(x) - 1),s^*]$ for $F(x) \ge 1/2.$ The zero-interval exists if $l_x > 0$ with $l_x$ from (\ref{small-scale_large_scale}).
+The zero-interval property has an analog in the multivariate case (see Lemma~\ref{DQF-atzero2}).

-So, it is clear that $q_x(0) = 0$ and that $q_x(\delta)$ has a flat part at level zero if $x \notin \supp(F).$ As a simple corollary of Lemma~\ref{basic}, we obtain the following interesting refined result about the behavior of $q_x(\delta)$ at $\delta = 0$ under some additional assumptions.
-For $d \ge 2$ this result can be found in Chandler and Polonik (2021), and here it directly follows from the representation of $q_x(\delta)$ given in (\ref{DQF-rep}) by assuming that $F$ is not constant in a neighborhood of $x$.
+The zero-interval is important in the context of anomaly detection, as it provides an explanation for the empirical observation that the behavior of the DQF for small values of $\delta$ has a discriminatory effect, and we use the length of the zero interval (or, an approximation of this) to construct an anomaly score that is used in the numerical comparisons.
+One of the situations in which this is of particular interest is when the anchor point $x$ is chosen as the midpoint between two observations, which might fall outside the support of $F$.
+Though this length serves as a simple, one-dimensional numerical feature extracted from the DQFs that can serve as an anomaly score, we would like to stress that as a function, the DQF contains much more information.
+It might therefore be beneficial to also consider other values of $\delta$, or, more generally, other features of the DQFs.
+All of this will be discussed in more detail below.